yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 ### Speaking at a Meetup

-Go to Meetup.com ...
+**Whole Group:** How have you learned from other developers thus far in your tech career?

+Chances are, you've learned from other developers' talks and own discoveries in their learning.
+With this option, you can join the community through giving back.
+Speaking at a meetup is a very effective way to impart knowledge, gain experience speaking, and provide your career with some exposure.

 #### How to Approach This
-1. Pick a Meetup that you like
+Pick a Meetup that you like

 OR

-1. Pick a Meetup that sounds interesting
+Pick a Meetup that sounds interesting

 OR

-What kinds of topics have been covered at this Meetup recently?
+Look for kinds of topics have been covered at this Meetup recently -- how could you contribute?

 #### Utilize Your Network
-* Denver.rb beginner's track is run by former Turing instructor, Andrew Carmer (@carmer.andrew on Slack)
+* Denver.rb beginner's track is run by former Turing instructor, Andrew Carmer
+* Mentor Ian Douglas frequently includes Turing students and alumni as speakers at the Boulder Python meetup
+* See what other meetups that Turing community members are involved in

 #### Prepare Your Talk
+A great way to approach your talk is to utilize the format of “here’s what I learned when I tried to _______."
+This is how you've learned from other developers and how they will learn from you.

 * Join #speakercorps on Slack to ask questions and get feedback from current students, alumni, and mentors on your talk

+#### Contact the Organizers
+Reach out to the organizers to find out their upcoming schedule and pitch your talk.
+Utilize the same cold outreach principles discussed above.

 ### Writing a Technical Blog Post and Showing it Off

 ####

-#### Utilize
+#### Utilize Personal Branding Tools
+Medium is a very effective

 ### Closing & Next Steps
 Remember to document your cold outreach and networking opportunities in your Trello board -- this will also make it easier to fill out the deliverable guidelines when you've kept a record of what has happened.

-For more on the effectiveness of outreach and follow up, check out 1606-BE alum Jesse Spevack's [blog post on his job search experience](http://www.jessespevack.com/blog/2017/3/8/get-hired-how-i-went-from-bootcamp-grad-to-engineer)
+### Practice & Group Feedback
+Spend ten minutes drafting an email to the person you've been researching.
+Be sure to include:

+* Subject line
+* Connection
+* Call to action with a specific date and time

+**Pair & Share:**
+Form groups of 3-4 (4 max) and spend 15 minutes giving and receiving positive feedback and suggestions for improvement.
+Person A will read email and person B & C will both give:

+* 1 specific piece of appreciative feedback
+* 1 constructive recommendation for improvement

+Reminder of guidelines for feedback conversations.
+Be specific, actionable, and kind!
+Here are examples:

+* “I really like the way you circled back to the company mission!”
+* “Your subject line does a great job of capturing the reader's attention!”
+* “The personal connection about snowboarding was really clear!”
+* "I wasn't quite sure what your connection was.
+Try out a few different phrases to get more specific."
+* "I didn't hear a call to action.
+Provide a date and time to meet to make it easy for someone to respond."

+“Good job buddy!” is *NOT* constructive feedback